Hypobaric decompression

-Altitude decompression or hypobaric decompression is the reduction in ambient pressure below the normal range of sea level atmospheric pressure.
-Altitude decompression is the natural consequence of unprotected elevation to altitude, while hypobaric decompression is due to intentional or unintentional release of pressurisation of a pressure suit or pressurised compartment, vehicle or habitat, and may be controlled or uncontrolled, or the reduction of pressure in a hypobaric chamber.
+Hypobaric decompression is the reduction in ambient pressure below the normal range of sea level atmospheric pressure.
+Altitude decompression is hypobaric decompression which is the natural consequence of unprotected elevation to altitude, while other forms of hypobaric decompression are due to intentional or unintentional release of pressurization of a pressure suit or pressurized compartment, vehicle or habitat, and may be controlled or uncontrolled, or the reduction of pressure in a hypobaric chamber.

 Altitude decompression may occur as a decompression from saturation at a lower altitude, or as decompression from an excursion to a lower altitude, in the case of people living at high altitude, making a short duration trip to low altitude, and returning, or a person decompressing from a dive at altitude, which is a special case of diving decompression.

 Decompression has physical effects on gas filled spaces and on liquids, particularly when they contain dissolved gases.
 Physiological effects of decompression are due to these physical effects and the consequential effects on the living tissues, mostly as a result of the formation and growth of bubbles, the expansion of gas filled spaces, and adverse reactions in the injured tissues.
 Formation and growth of bubbles due to reduced pressure can be due to reduction in solubility of dissolved gases as described by Henry's Law, with nucleation and growth of bubbles in supersaturated liquids, or due to boiling of liquids when the pressure is reduced below the vapour pressure for the temperature of the liquid.

 Both rate of decompression and pressure difference affect the type of injury likely and the severity of the consequences.
-Barotrauma is more likely to occur for rapid decompression, while decompression sickness is more likely with a large pressure drop.
+Barotrauma is more likely to occur for rapid decompression, while decompression sickness is more likely with a large pressure drop, but both can occur simultaneously.
 Hypoxia risk depends mainly on the oxygen partial pressure after decompression.

 Physiological effects

-There are three principal physiological effects arising from decompression at altitude:

-decompression sickness due to bubble formation in the tissues similar to those caused by decompression after exposure to pressures higher than sea level atmospheric pressure, barotrauma caused by the over-expansion of gas-filled spaces, and altitude sickness, a manifestation of hypoxia due to the naturally low partial pressure of oxygen in the air at altitude.
+There are three principal physiological effects arising from decompression at altitude: decompression sickness due to bubble formation in the tissues similar to those caused by decompression after exposure to pressures higher than sea level atmospheric pressure, barotrauma caused by the over-expansion of gas-filled spaces, and altitude sickness, a manifestation of hypoxia due to the naturally low partial pressure of oxygen in the air at altitude.
 At higher altitudes, more severe, and potentially fatal hypoxia will occur.
 Decompression sickness and barotrauma are considered aspects of decompression illness.